-- 3. If there is standing water on top of that X,Y location, do not measure temperature or litter depth but do determine the approximate depth of the standing water. - a.
-Insert a ruler, meter stick, or pin flag/stake until it touches the surface of the soil. - For very unconsolidated substrates, the exact soil-water interface may be difficult to determine.
-Examine the bottom of the measuring tool to make sure there is residue only on the very bottom (if any is present).
-Go slowly and make a reasonable estimate. - b.
-Read the standing water depth on the ruler or meter stick (Figure 5), or measure the flooded depth of the pin flag/stake using a meter tape.
+- a.
+Insert a ruler, meter stick, or pin flag/stake until it touches the surface of the soil. - i.
+For very unconsolidated substrates, the exact soil-water interface may be difficult to determine.
+Examine the bottom of the measuring tool to make sure there is residue only on the very bottom (if present).
+Go slow and make a reasonable estimate. - b.
+Read the standing water depth on the ruler or meter stick (Figure 6), or measure the flooded depth of the pin flag/stake using a meter tape.

-Figure 5.
-Measuring standing water depth at a flooded sample location
+Figure 6.
+Measuring standing water depth at a flooded sample location.

 - c.
-Record this depth in the SLS: Field application, and add this depth to 30 cm to get the total target sampling depth for the coring device. - Example: 23 cm of standing water means target depth for the corer is 23 + 30 = 53 cm. - d.
-Mark this depth on the extension pole or handle of the coring device using laboratory tape.
+Record this depth in the SLS: Field application.
+Then, add depth to 30 cm to get the total target sampling depth for the coring device. - Example: 23 cm standing water means target depth for the corer of 23 + 30 = 53 cm. - d.
+Mark this depth on the extension pole or coring device handle using laboratory tape.

 Make sure the tape wraps all the way around and overlaps itself or it is likely to fall off. - e.
-For thick, fibrous O horizons where a submerged monolith will be cut, one of the samplers should hold the hori hori (Figure 6), then measure the target depth from the tip of the knife to the appropriate length on their arm.
-Mark this location with tape, a rubber band or similar while wearing shoulder-length gloves.
+For thick, fibrous O horizons where a submerged monolith will be cut, one of the samplers should hold the hori hori (Figure 7), then measure the target depth from the tip of the knife to the appropriate length on their arm.
+Mark this location with tape, a rubber band, or similar while wearing shoulder-length gloves. - 10.
+Insert the coring device or hori hori into the soil until it reaches 30 cm depth or bedrock.
+If there is standing water, insert the coring device or gloved arm until the tape mark or rubber band is reached, ensuring it is held perpendicular to the water line.

-Figure 6.
+Figure 7.
 Technician preparing to collect an O horizon monolith in Alaska, using shoulder-length gloves and a hori hori.